richgel999/uap_resources/oescsler.md

 Contact is made, and with it the removal of all doubt about the non-human origin of the discoveries.
-Perhaps a preliminary under standing is reached between the parties involved.
+Perhaps a preliminary understanding is reached between the parties involved.
 By 1952 it is obvious to the central crisis management team, that social impact tests are necessary in order to update existing historical models based on the impact of the hysterical